Achievable logoAchievable logo

 Energy systems and exercise intensity

-Energy systems work together in a continuum based on the intensity and duration of exercise:
+Energy systems contribute along a continuum that depends on exercise intensity and duration:

 Intensity Duration Primary energy system